saty99/lung-area-segmentation-model-deployement/README.md

-# Lung Area Segmentation using Bidirectional Convolutional UNet and deployment of the model uisng fast api and docker over AWS EC2 instance
+# Lung Area Segmentation using Bidirectional Convolutional LSTM UNet and deployment of the model uisng fast api and docker over AWS EC2 instance

 ![](images/arch.jpg)